 Answer: In Scripture there are many different names used to describe God.
 While all the names of God are important in many ways, the name “Abba Father” is one of the most significant names of God in understanding how He relates to people.
-The word Abba is an Aramaic word that would most closely be translated as “Daddy.”
-It was a common term that young children would use to address their fathers.
-It signifies the close, intimate relationship of a father to his child, as well as the childlike trust that a young child puts in his “daddy.”
+The word Abba is an Aramaic word that means “Father.”
+It was a common term that expressed affection and confidence and trust.
+Abba signifies the close, intimate relationship of a father and his child, as well as the childlike trust that a young child puts in his “daddy.”

-It is life-changing to understand the full force of what it means to be able to call the one true God our “Daddy” and what it means to be joint-heirs with Christ.
-Because of our relationship with God, we know He no longer deals with us as enemies; instead, we can approach a holy God as our heavenly Father with “boldness” (Hebrews 10:19) and “full assurance of faith” (Hebrews 10:22).
-We have that confidence because of the indwelling presence of the Holy Spirit who “bears witness with our spirit that we are children of God, and if children, then heirs—heirs of God and joint-heirs with Christ, if indeed we suffer with Him, that we may also be glorified together” (Romans 8:16-17).
+It is life-changing to understand what it means to be able to call the one true God our “Father” and what it means to be joint-heirs with Christ.
+Because of our relationship with our Abba, Father, He no longer deals with us as enemies; instead, we can approach Him with “boldness” (Hebrews 10:19) and in “full assurance of faith” (Hebrews 10:22).
+The Holy Spirit “testifies with our spirit that we are God’s children.
+Now if we are children, then we are heirs—heirs of God and co-heirs with Christ” (Romans 8:16–17).

-The benefits of being adopted children of God are many.
-Becoming a child of God is the highest privilege and honor that can be imagined.
+Becoming a child of God is the highest and most humbling of honors.
 Because of it we have a new relationship with God and a new standing before Him.
 Instead of running from God and trying to hide our sin like Adam and Eve did, we run to Him, calling, “Abba, Father!” and finding forgiveness in Christ.
-Being an adopted child of God, adopted “through faith in Christ Jesus” is the source for our hope, the security of our future and the motivation to “walk worthy of the calling with which you were called” (Ephesians 4:1).
+Being an adopted child of God is the source of our hope, the security of our future, and the motivation to “live a life worthy of the calling you have received” (Ephesians 4:1).
 Being children of the King of Kings and Lord of Lords calls us to a higher standard, a different way of life, and, in the future, “an inheritance that can never perish, spoil or fade” (1 Peter 1:4).

 Recommended Resources: Knowing God by J.I.
 Packer